Meet the Faculty

 Nikola’s music was premiered in the Istanbul Jazz Festival 2004, St. John's Smith Square Concert Hall in London 2005, Carnegie Hall 2006, and Houston Contemporary Music Society 2009 among many other places across USA, Japan and Europe, as well as music scores for several documentaries and independent films which were aired on PBS, Sundance and IFC channels.

 Nikola’s current project, Clash of Civilizations, pursues music which is provocative and has an evolving and open concept that is influenced by politics, religion, science and the other humanities.
 Coupled with his unique way of musical storytelling and experimentation, the CoC became an ideal platform for bringing up another way of speaking out on some of the topics that confront regular people, overlooked and downtrodden by political and economic games being played out on a larger scale.

-MM University of Music Arts in Belgrade
+B.M., University of Belgrade